wds4/tapestry-protocol/bounties/conceptGraph/README.md

 Add functions:

+## Support for JSON Schema
+- validation of JSON

+## Support for JSON forms or equivalent library

 ## Enable users to create and submit a word to nostr using the relevant TIPs
 - create new words as per the relevant TIPs
   - view word in JSON